We are Sorry…

 These types of set-up are used for reflecting on long-term projects, interviews where depth and detail is required, or the subject is likely to become emotional and therefore a safe environment is needed.
 In these instances, the neutral space of the studio provides little visual distraction for the audience watching and gives the interviewee a calm and controlled space to think whilst the interview is underway.
 Counter to that though, the controlled artifice of a studio with the set-up of lights, backdrops and multiple cameras can, for some, result in greater nerves and intimidation than perhaps a more ad-hoc approach might.
 It is in these situations that the interaction between the filmmakers and the interviewee is key to allow those stresses and concerns to be minimised.

-A formal interview from our Engineering promotional film for the University of Lincoln
+A formal interview at the University of Hull

 Studios are, by their nature, controlled environments.
 Here lighting can be directed and controlled at will, and the absence of distractive ambient sounds, allows for the recording of ‘clean’ audio.
 In a studio, your backdrop could be of any colour, a dressed set or even a green screen when compositing work is required.
 A creative decision may even be made to foreground the filmmaking process and the studio itself then might become the backdrop.